MicrowaveChan/tic-tac-toe/README.md

 # tic-tac-toe
-An attempt at making a tic tac toe clone using java
+An attempt at making a tic tac toe clone using java and the java swing / awt libraries.